grafana/grafana/docs/sources/developers/plugins/development-with-local-grafana.md

 > The following method only works with a local Grafana instance and does not work with Docker for the time being.

-You can run a backend plugin and attach a debugger to it directly from your IDE.
-This allows you to set breakpoints and debug your backend plugin directly from your IDE of choice.
+You can run a backend plugin and attach a debugger to it, which allows you to set breakpoints and debug your backend plugin directly from your IDE of choice.

 We support Visual Studio Code and GoLand out of the box, but this feature can also work with any other IDE or debugger.

-1. Make sure you are using the latest version of `grafana-plugin-sdk-go`
+1. `cd` into your plugin's folder

+1. Check your `go.mod` and make sure `grafana-plugin-sdk-go` is at least on `v0.156.0`
-   - If not, you can update it with:
+   - If not, you can update it to the latest version with:
      ```
      go get -u github.com/grafana/grafana-plugin-sdk-go
      ```